 The engine computer, which is often referred to as the powertrain control module (PCM), uses data from the upstream O2 sensor to regulate the engine’s fuel mixture.
 Meanwhile, the PCM primarily uses the signal from the downstream O2 sensor to monitor the catalytic converter’s health.
 In some cases, the PCM may also use the signal from the downstream sensor to tweak the fuel mixture.

 Most older vehicles have O2 sensors with one or two wires.
 But late-model vehicles have four-wire oxygen sensors—two of the wires are for the sensor’s signal circuit, and two are for the sensor’s heater circuit.
 The PCM turns on the heater circuit when the vehicle is first started to quickly bring the sensor up to operating temperature.

 There are two primary types of O2 sensors in use today: conventional zirconia and wide-band.
 A conventional O2 sensor can only react as a rich-lean indicator to an air-fuel mixture within a certain range.
 On the other hand, a wide-band O2 sensor can detect the exact mixture over a much wider range for more precise system monitoring.

 Bad Oxygen Sensor Symptoms

 You might be wondering: What are the symptoms of a bad O2 sensor?
+What happens when your O2 sensor is bad?
 The following signs are common indicators that one of your car’s O2 sensors is no longer doing its job.